sebranchett/Jupyter_GrADS/README.md

 The easiest way to get this Jupyter notebook running is to use the Binder button above.

-If you want to use your own computer, the easiest way to get everything set up is using Anaconda, as described below.
+If you want to use your own data on your own computer, the easiest way to get everything set up is using Anaconda, as described below.

 Recommended reading: https://ipywidgets.readthedocs.io/en/latest/user_install.html